 What drives the most consumption?
 Consumer segment, usage occasion, messaging, or packaging?

-What are the biggest usage occasions?
+What are the most significant usage occasions?

 Why are consumers not using the product?